 Reverse jet/reverse pulse units are normally required where a constant air volume is needed without possibility of the equipment being shut off for cleaning.
 To achieve this maintenance of the designed air volume at pre-determined intervals a burst of compressed air is released from the reservoir on the unit inducing a shock wave and short back flow of air into the cartridges or bags.
 This breaks free the dust cake formed on the outer surface of the cartridge or bag, allowing this to then freely fall into the hopper at the base of the unit.
 This is all controlled automatically with an electrical panel mounted on the unit.

-The filtration of the air is achieved by passing it through either a cloth tube supported by an internal wire cage, or alternatively, utilizing circular multi-pleat cartridges.
-The standard tubular units are supplied with bags manufactured in polyester needlefelt fabric, whilst the standard cartridge unit utilizes polypropylene material.
-All other forms of medias are available for different applications including felts with surface treatments or membranes, or alternatively, manufactured utilizing epitropic fibres to give antistatic properties.
+The filtration of the air is achieved by passing it through either a cloth tube supported by an internal wire cage, or alternatively, utilising circular multi-pleat cartridges.
+The standard tubular units are supplied with bags manufactured in polyester felt fabric, whilst the standard cartridge unit utilises polypropylene material.
+All other forms of medias are available for different applications including felts with surface treatments or membranes, or alternatively, manufactured utilising epitropic fibres to give antistatic properties.
 Automatic cleaning in the normal operation of the filtration system allows the air to pass through either the cartridge or the filter tube passing up the centre void and out into the top plenum of the unit before being discharged out to atmosphere.

 ENERGY EFFICIENT FANS

 Our standard range of fans from 0.7Kw up to 18.5Kw is designed to give high-energy efficiency for the volume being handled whilst still delivering sufficient external pressure to cover most of the range of commonly encountered problems.
 The fan impellors are of backward inclined plate mounted type and are mounted directly onto the motor shaft.